 Reality Drift — Mechanisms of Misalignment in Modern Systems

-A collection of short papers examining the structural mechanisms that cause systems to drift from the realities they are meant to represent.
+A collection of short papers examining the mechanisms that cause systems to drift from the realities they are meant to represent.

 Core Drift Mechanisms